Screen Printing Underbase, 9 Tips on how to do by screenprintingnow 1

 The right Squeegee

-The squeegee you use.
+The Screen Printer Squeegee you use.
 A softer squeegee will deposit more ink than a hard squeegee.
 And consider a round-edge squeegee for water-based inks.
 A round-edge squeegee will again deposit more ink.

 The amount of pressure